Garsondee/What-the-Tide-Dragged-In/Root/ACT1_PLAYTEST_FIXES.md

 **Solution:** Added a comprehensive opening that:
 - Connects from Act 0 (defeat of Wally, shapeshifter threat revealed)
-- Establishes the Feast of the Speaking Stone as an annual tradition
+- Establishes the Harvest Feast as an annual autumn celebration of bounty and the new alliance
-- Explains the alliance between Cat Parliament, Sea Dogs, and Slynx clan
+- Explains the alliance between Cat Parliament, Sea Dogs, and Lynx clan
 - Clarifies each faction's role in the heist
-- Explains Sappho and Jewels' romantic subplot and their reason for volunteering as getaway team
+- Establishes Sappho and Jewels as an unusually well-coordinated cross-species pair
-- Emphasizes that the Speaking Stone enables inter-species communication
+- Establishes universal communication as natural without revealing its magical source
 - Sets the stakes: cementing a fragile alliance through celebration

 **Key Quote:**
-> "Thanks to its power, you can understand Sappho's barks and Jewels' lynx-speech as clearly as you understand your fellow cats.
-The alliance is fragile, yes, but tonight—with communication flowing and good food on the way—it feels like anything is possible."
+> "You can understand Sappho's barks and Jewels' lynx-speech as clearly as you understand your fellow cats.
+It's always been this way, for as long as anyone can remember.
+The alliance is fragile, yes, but tonight—with everyone working together and good food on the way—it feels like anything is possible."

-### **ADDED: Speaking Stone Magic Flows (Situation Aspect)**
+### **REMOVED: Premature Speaking Stone References**

-**Issue Addressed:** Ambiguity about whether inter-species communication works before the Stone breaks.
+**Issue Addressed:** The Speaking Stone should be a mystery—players don't know it exists until they discover it broken.

-**Solution:** Added explicit situation aspect "Speaking Stone Magic Flows (all species can communicate clearly)" to Scene 1 to eliminate any confusion.
+**Solution:** Removed all references to the Speaking Stone from player-facing content in Scene 1.
+Players simply accept that inter-species communication is normal, setting up the shock when it suddenly fails.

 ### **ENHANCED: Sappho & Jewels NPC Description**